Sheena, Queen of the Jungle: In other media

 Model Irish McCalla portrayed the titular character in Sheena: Queen of the Jungle, a 26-episode TV series, aired in first-run syndication from 1955 to 1956.
 McCalla told a newspaper interviewer she was discovered by Nassour Studios while throwing a bamboo spear on a Malibu, California beach, famously adding "I couldn't act, but I could swing through the trees."
 Although the Sheena character was often called "the Queen of the Congo," the TV series clearly located her in Kenya, which is hundreds of miles from the Congo River.
 Though the character was created in comic books by Will Eisner and Jerry Iger many years earlier, a 1956 New York Times obituary for Claude E. Lapham, a 10-year editor at Fiction House, says, "His story 'Sheena' was the basis for the television story of that name."

-The 1984 Columbia Pictures film, Sheena, produced by Paul Aratow, starred Tanya Roberts, who had previously co-starred as Kiri in MGM's 1982 film Beastmaster.
-In this version, Sheena's real name is Janet Ames, daughter of Philip and Betsy Ames.
+The 1984 Columbia Pictures film Sheena, produced by Paul Aratow, starred Tanya Roberts, who had previously co-starred as Kiri in MGM's 1982 film Beastmaster.
+In this version, the character's name is Janet Ames, daughter of Philip and Betsy Ames, before being renamed Sheena by Shaman.
 Roberts's Sheena had a much-expanded vocabulary from McCalla's (as well as a telepathic connection with jungle animals).
 Marvel Comics published a comic-book adaptation of the Sheena film as Marvel Comics Super Special #34 (June 1984), reprinting it as Sheena, Queen of the Jungle #1–2 (Dec.
 1984–Feb.
 1985).

 The Bollywood film industry in India produced a string of uncredited Hindi versions of Sheena, beginning with Tarzan Sundari, also known as Lady Tarzan (1983); Africadalli Sheela (1986); and Jungle Ki Beti (1988).

 Sheena was revived by Hearst Entertainment in October 2000, portrayed by Gena Lee Nolin.
-In this version, Sheena's real name is Shirley Hamilton.
+In this version, the character's real name is Shirley Hamilton.
 Sheena was given a new power in this 35-episode Columbia/TriStar series: the ability to adopt the form of any warm-blooded animal once she gazed into its eyes.
 She was also depicted as a ferocious killer, capable of becoming a humanoid creature called the Darak'Na; this form killed numerous individuals, though in her regular form she was also seen in numerous episodes stabbing soldiers and other villains to death.
 As with Tanya Roberts, Nolin's Sheena spoke whole sentences.

 In 2017, Millennium Films was developing a Sheena reboot.

 The Ramones song "Sheena Is a Punk Rocker" was inspired by Sheena, Queen of the Jungle.
 The song first appeared on the band's third album, Rocket to Russia, in 1977.
 A cartoon drawing of Sheena appears on the record sleeve of the LP version.

 The Bruce Springsteen song "Crush on You" contains the lyrics "She makes the Venus de Milo look like she got no style/she makes Sheena of the Jungle look meek and mild."

 Ike Turner credited Sheena, Queen of the Jungle as one of his inspirations for creating Tina Turner's stage persona.
 He chose the name "Tina" because it rhymed with "Sheena."